Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 AWS CloudFront is a CDN offered by Amazon Web Services.
 Source: AWS CloudFront

 CloudFront is the CDN offering from Amazon’s Web Services division.
-The platform also has a relatively large server network.
-The United States, Canada, Europe, Asia, and South America have good coverage.
-However, they do not yet have coverage in Africa.
+The platform has a relatively large server network, with 600+ PoPs globally.
+It also has CDN edge servers located across the United States, Canada, Europe, Asia, South America, the Middle East, China, Africa, and Australia and New Zealand.

 Basic Functionality: